bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     </script>

+Note that in Jupyter Notebooks, it is not possible to use components and show in the same notebook cell.

 All of the data and plot or widget objects are contained in the ``docs_json`` variable (contents omitted here for brevity).
 The resulting ``<div>`` will look something like: